How To Play All The Super Mario Games In Order Of Release

 Also in this article, we’ll explain the situation with the Mario universe story and timeline, and how important it is to know before triple-jumping head-first into them.
 Some of the games are a bit more difficult to play than others, but they make the mainline release list complete.

 Some can only be played on original hardware, too.
-Still, a good chunk of them can be had for the Nintendo Switch – and hopefully, the Switch 2 when that releases, if it supports backwards compatibility.
+Still, a good chunk of them can be enjoyed on the Nintendo Switch – and hopefully, the Switch 2 when that releases, if it supports backwards compatibility.

 If you aren’t one of the hundreds of millions of Switch owners and the recent Mario movie has piqued your interest, there are great Switch deals to be had, and the games make up some of the best adventures on the Switch.